phantomics/april/README.md

 ;; symbol-referenced branch points and a branch function with expression-determined branch symbol choice
 * (april "x←1 ⋄ (5-3)→two three ⋄ x×←11 ⋄ one→⎕ ⋄ x×←3 ⋄ two→⎕ ⋄ x×←5 ⋄ three→⎕ ⋄ x×←7")
 7

+;; ⍶ and ⍹ are used to reference values passed as operands to a user-defined operator
+* (april "'*' {⍶,⍵} ' b c d'")
+"* b c d"

+;; if the operands passed to a user-defined operator are to be functions, ;; ⍺⍺ and ⍵⍵ are used as in other APLs
+* (april "(2∘|) {(⍺⍺¨⍵)/⍵} ⍳20")
+#(1 3 5 7 9 11 13 15 17 19)
 ```

 The biggest difference between April and other APLs lies in its implementation of the `→ branch` function, as shown in the latter two examples above.
 April also allows you to use if-statements and functions with any number of named arguments in the style of Arthur Whitney's k programming language.

+Because of April's nature as a compiler, user-defined operators use different symbols to refer to operands depending whether the operands are values or functions.
+The underlined characters `⍶` and `⍹` are used to refer to the operands as values, while the doubled characters `⍺⍺` and `⍵⍵` refer to the operands as functions.
+The presence of both `⍶` and `⍺⍺` or both `⍹` and `⍵⍵` in a defined operator will cause an error.

 ### Using rational numbers